 As discussed above, the consumer of subscription services is a customer for two primary reasons: convenience (for replenishable items) or surprise and delight (for the curation boxes).
 These are also the foundation of customer service in the subscription industry.

 Across every industry, the support that customers expect today centers on convenience.
 Companies now must provide support 24/7 on every channel, whenever and wherever a person needs it.
 People expect to send a customer support email, chat or social message and get a quick resolution.

 Consider a scenario that likely happens thousands of times a day.
 A subscriber to a meal kit service is heading out of town, maybe even sitting on a plane, when they suddenly realize that next week’s meals are still set to be delivered.
 In the usual chaos leading up to a trip, the distraction of packing and setting out-of-office alerts resulted in the person forgetting to log-in and skip their next delivery.
 A person would likely send an email and wait over 12 hours for a response.
 This customer is now stressing about this for hours, growing increasingly annoyed.
 This frustration could have lasting business implications.

 In a survey, we found that 78% of customers say good customer service is essential to loyalty and business.
 And poor customer service directly leads to churn: 61% have switched brands due to poor customer service with nearly half having done so in the past 12 months5.

 This all-too-common scenario would play out completely differently if this meal kit service used AI to automatically resolve everyday tickets.
-AI-powered virtual agents working across email, chat, social and voice channels can resolve over 50% of tickets immediately, without any human intervention.
+AI-powered virtual agents, like an ecommerce chatbot, can work across email, chat, social, and voice channels.
+By doing so, multichannel AI can resolve over 50% of tickets immediately, without any human intervention.
 Instead of hours, or days, tickets are solved within seconds.

 Example customer issues that AI can automatically resolve: